baratlee/cc-be-chat-test/README.md

 Operating environment Linux or MacOS

 Another "after_test" branch is Modifications after 24h, do my Practice.
+And Successfully use leveldb to persist data in "after_test" branch.

 ### --start chat server--
 node server.js